EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/07-Provision-And-Deploy.md

 # 2.7 Provision and Deploy

-You will need a valid Azure subscription, a GitHub account, and access to relevant Azure OpenAI models to complete this lab.
+You will need a valid Azure subscription and access to relevant Azure OpenAI models to complete this lab.
 Review the [prerequisites](./01-Prerequisites.md) section if you need more details.
 After completing this section, you should have:

 - [X] Authenticated with Azure
 - [X] Provisioned Azure resources for AgenticShop solution